johnconnor31/workSpaceDashboard/README.md

 6. A primitive functionality is implemented to make sure that widgets won't overlap with each other when a widget is dropped on top of another.
 This functionality needs improvement on calculating the positions correctly.

 7. PWA has been implemented for desktop chrome .
 You can install the PWA by navigating the the hosted page on github [here](https://johnconnor31.github.io/workSpaceDashboard/) from chrome.

+8. Resizing functionality for widgets needs to be implemented along with PWA for other browsers and mobile devices.